Rogers standoff ends after deputies deploy gas

-ROGERS -- Benton County sheriff's deputies used a chemical agent to end an hours-long standoff Wednesday with a man who had barricaded himself in his residence, a Sheriff's Office spokeswoman said.
+ROGERS -- Benton County Sheriff's Office deputies used a chemical agent to end an hourslong standoff Wednesday with a man who had barricaded himself in his home, a Sheriff's Office spokeswoman said.

 Deputies arrived between 7 and 7:30 a.m. at 12929 Walnut Valley Road -- just east of the municipal airport -- to take Garron Cannon, 29, to a court-ordered mental evaluation, said Lt.
 Shannon Jenkins, the Sheriff's Office spokeswoman.

-Cannon refused to go with deputies and barricaded himself in an RV on the property, Jenkins said.
+Cannon refused to go with deputies and barricaded himself in an recreational vehicle on the property, Jenkins said.

 There was some communication between negotiators and Cannon, she said.